 The paradox of practicing formative educational assessment in the church is that rather than lay members getting discouraged, they get very energized about this important activity.
 They see that their work has direction (not just maintenance of programs), that their ministry has purpose (it is goal-oriented, not just routine), and is important (they are doing something that makes a difference in the lives of church members).
 In my experience lay persons are not afraid of hard work—but they don’t respond well to meaningless activity.
 And, they have the capacity to discern the difference.

-The assessment plan presented in the book presents a development plan to help you establish a practice of formative assessment in the congregation.
+The assessment plan presented in the book presents a development plan to help you establish a practice of formative assessment of the Christian education program in the congregation.
 It not only offers an assessment model, but provides a strategy for getting to implementation.
 Let’s be honest, in congregational life, some changes are accomplished like eating an elephant—one small bite at a time.

 His books on Christian education include Mastering the Art of Instruction,The Craft of Christian Teaching (Judson), How to be the Best Christian Study Group Leader (Judson), Planning for Christian Education Formation (Chalice), and A Christian Educator’s Book of Lists (S&H), and Theories of Learning for Christian Educators and Theological Faculty.